Learn about Medicare and Medicare-related health insurance plans.

 How Medicare is structured.

 Medicare works the same way throughout the U.S. with any provider that accepts Medicare patients.
 Medicare is divided into four parts, with each offering a different type of coverage.
-Part A includes hospital insurance, Part B includes medical insurance, Part C includes Medicare Advantage and Part D includes prescription drug coverage.
+Part A is hospital insurance, Part B is Medical Services / Physicians' Services, Part C is Medicare Advantage Plans and Part D is prescription drug coverage.

 Medicare helps pay for different types of medical costs, but it doesn't cover everything.